🇺🇸 Federal Income Tax Calculator

 Step 6 – Add all taxes

-The final step is to subtract all the tax liabilities from your gross income.
+The final step is subtracting all the tax liabilities from your gross income.

 The formula is: